mdn/content/files/en-us/web/api/htmlscriptelement/index.md

 - {{domxref("HTMLScriptElement.noModule")}}
   - : A boolean value that if true, stops the script's execution in browsers that support [ES modules](/en-US/docs/Web/JavaScript/Guide/Modules) — used to run fallback scripts in older browsers that do _not_ support JavaScript modules.
 - {{domxref("HTMLScriptElement.referrerPolicy")}}
-  - : A string that reflects the {{htmlattrxref("referrerPolicy", "script")}} HTML attribute indicating which referrer to use when fetching the script, and fetches done by that script.
+  - : A string that reflects the [`referrerPolicy`](/en-US/docs/Web/HTML/Element/script#referrerPolicy) HTML attribute indicating which referrer to use when fetching the script, and fetches done by that script.

 ## Static methods